zoe-hammar/Portfolio/README.md

 ### Virtual Piano
 **Professional Enrichment Project**
 **June 2010**
 This is a virtual piano like one you might see in Garage Band.
-By pressing the coresponding computer keys or by clicking on the GUI keys with the mouse, appropriate MIDI sounds are generated.
+By pressing the corresponding computer keys or by clicking on the GUI keys with the mouse, appropriate MIDI sounds are generated.
 The keys also get visually highlighted when they are played.

 ---